 To save and organize learning resources in icurio requires the use of My Content, which you access from the My Content Tab at the top of every icurio page.

 If you access icurio through your school’s IP address, you will have access to “community” spaces such as your school’s portfolio or your district’s portfolio within My Content, but you will not be able to save anything in a portfolio yourself unless you are registered as an individual user.
-You can register for free as an individual user if you want to use this feature.
+You can register as an individual user if you want to use this feature.

 Following is information on:

 - Perform a Search and Get a Search Result

 Perform a Subjects Channel, Keyword Search, Famous Person Search, Image Search, or Standards Search (teachers only).
 You can also save any Timeline, whether it is one you create or one of the prearranged timelines.

 - Save Your Search

 You can choose to save any specific resource from your search results list.
 When you click on a web resource, it will be opened in the icurio frame.
 Just click to save that resource to your My Content portfolio.
 You will then be prompted to place that resource within a folder in your portfolio.
 You can either highlight an existing folder and save the resource there,or create a new folder in which to place the resource.

 You can also save a resource directly from the Learning Content Results page by clicking the to the left of the resource title.